sanbestia/sports_calendar_integration/README.md

 ### To do list:
 - [x] Allow multiple teams in one run
+- [ ] Add request counter per day, to know how many api calls are left
 - [ ] Install dependencies automatically
 - [ ] Make the credential creation process easier
 - [ ] Restrict input possibilities